 “Our bodies typically have a fight and flight response when we experience a traumatic event; that’s usually a stressful event that occurs and then eventually passes in a shorter amount of time,” Hicks explained.
 “But this has been really chronic.
 For those that we support, and our staff, this ongoing stress blanket and the unknown of what’s next definitely connects to our physical health.”

-Further, Hicks explained that there are other ways in which the physical health of many CHD serves is affected by stress, or by effects of the pandemic, which contribute to or cause stress in and of itself.
+Further, Hicks explained that there are other ways in which the physical health of many CHD serves is affected by stress, including stressors brought on by the pandemic.
 For instance, some may not be getting much physical activity or taking as good of care of themselves in other ways.
-They may also be having trouble sleeping; as an important factor in recovering from both mental and physical exertion, this deficit, over a long period of time, can even further contribute to stress and anxiety.
+They may also be having trouble sleeping.
+As an important factor in recovering from both mental and physical exertion, this deficit, over a long period of time, can even further contribute to stress and anxiety.

 Finances have also shifted for many individuals and families, and while that may affect stress, it can also affect someone’s physical health via their access to healthy food options.
 In addition to food insecurity, this impact on finances has also resulted in many experiencing housing instability, thereby amplifying stress and anxiety and its effects on the body.